gnafit/gna/doc/source/example.rst

 is no free inputs in the whole subgraph, leading to the provided output and will make it accessible for future use under the given name inside the namespace ``ns``.

+As an example try to implement the exponential background distribution with a Gaussian peak.